 - Start and end times of the service

 - The name of the trusted professional who will be carrying it out

 You are free to make arrangements directly with the crematorium or cemetery by arranging a collection from your house or taking your pet to them.
 You may find that personal contact with the people handling your pet can be very rewarding and gives you the opportunity to inspect the facilities, ask about details and sometimes even attend the cremation process.
 The choice is yours.
 Whichever cremation or burial service you choose you can be sure your pet will be handled with the care and respect you would want for any member of your family.

 Please feel free to ask us any questions and always be sure you are getting the exact pet cremation service you want.
-This is very important to us and all members of the APPCC are committed to this.
+This is very important to us and all our crematoria are committed to this.

 Choosing Your Cat Cremation Service